CloudyKetchup/Kara-android/README.md

 # Kara-android
-android version of Kara app
+Android version of Kara app

+App for taking and storing notes in cloud

 # what i used